dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_support_assist.rst

   resource_id (optional, str, None)
     Id of the resource.

-    If the value for resource ID is not provided, the module picks the first resource ID available from the list of system resources returned by the iDRAC.
+    If the value for resource ID is not provided, the module picks the first resource ID available from the list of system resources that are returned by the iDRAC.

   idrac_ip (True, str, None)